 The intention of the BRE Guide is for it to be flexibly applied as light levels are only one factor affecting site layout.
 In central London locations, development expectations of natural light levels cannot be as great as rural and suburban locations.
-It is concluded by Officers in the Committee Report (CDXX) at paragraph 7.79) that: “overall, the illustrative development provides a reasonable level of assurance that a future Reserved Matters Approval application will be capable of delivering a good level of internal daylight and sunlight, in accordance with London Plan Policies D6 and D9, and Sutton Local Plan Policy 29.”
+It is concluded by Officers in the Committee Report (CDB.13) at paragraph 7.79) that: “overall, the illustrative development provides a reasonable level of assurance that a future Reserved Matters Approval application will be capable of delivering a good level of internal daylight and sunlight, in accordance with London Plan Policies D6 and D9, and Sutton Local Plan Policy 29.”

 With regard to senses of enclosure, Officers noted that (at paragraph 7.139): “the proposed layout and block configuration in the illustrative scheme demonstrates how separation distances between new and existing properties as well as within the scheme can ensure adequate privacy, prevent overlooking and create an attractive outlook as required by London Plan Policy D3 and Sutton Local Plan Policy 29.”